I’m not really a huge fan of cemeteries — especially military cemeteries.

-And it’s not because I don’t appreciate the fact that the thousands of men and women buried in them sacrificed their safety — and, in many cases, their lives — for their country and, in some ways, for me.
+And it’s not because I don’t appreciate the fact that the thousands of men and women buried in them sacrificed their safety — and, in many cases, their lives — for their country.
 In fact, the reason is almost exactly the opposite.

 I get really emotional at military cemeteries.
 At memorials.
 Even sometimes at parades to celebrate holidays like Memorial Day.
 Hearing “Taps” played slow and sure on a trumpet almost always brings me close to tears.